kezza2k7/estopiadevelopments/Jelly/JellyFin.md

 4. The Customer Service Rep will give you ur temp(s) accounts that you can change the passwords for.

 5. After 7 days you cannot ask for a refund.

-## Pricing

-The Final Price will be decided in Step 4 of the Process with Custom Bots Starting at ~~£5~~ £2.50 with a monthly payment of £2 for us hosting your bot.

-The Final Price will mostly be affected by Complexity.

-## FAQ

-### Do you give the Source Code

-This is decided in the Plan made when ordering.

-### What language is it made in?

-It will be made in Javascript using [discord.js](https://discord.js.org/).

-### 3rd Party APIs

-I will use third party APIs for Discord Bots, even tho they can be very glitchy and unstable, but I still do them for use of Sonoran CAD, meme commands and other fun commands like them.